-The Classification Office has forecast a deficit of \$61K in 2024/25.

-This reflects a slight increase in forecast revenue (less than 1%) and a decrease in expenditure in comparison to the 2023/24 budget.
+The Classification Office has forecast a deficit of \$68K in 2025/26.
+This reflects a slight increase in forecast revenue (less than 1%) to bring forecasts in line with 2024/25 income.

 Significant events that impact out-year forecasting include: